Skip to main content

 Using the Website

 This website is run by the National Centre for Learning Welsh.
-We want as many people as possible to be able to use this website.
+Our aim is for the website to be accessible to as many people as possible.
 For example, this means you should be able to:

 • change colours, contrast levels and fonts